 Cerda has a Bachelor of Science degree from DeVry Institute of Technology.

 Gregory Collins, Trustee

-Greg Collins is the President and CEO of Parker, Smith & Feek and serves on the Board of Directors.
-He has been in the insurance industry since 1977 and joined Parker, Smith & Feek in 1987.
+Greg Collins retired as the President and CEO of Parker, Smith & Feek.
+He was in the insurance industry since 1977 and joined Parker, Smith & Feek in 1987.
 He became a partner in the firm in 1991.
 Collins holds the Associate in Risk Management (ARM) and Associate in Loss Control Management (ALCM) professional designations.
 He is the past chairman and a current director of Assurex Global, an international corporation of privately held insurance brokers collectively managing more than $30 billion of annual insurance premiums worldwide.
 In addition to his corporate management obligations, Collins heads Parker, Smith & Feek’s environmental practice group.
 He has presented public seminars concerning asbestos abatement, underground storage tanks, environmental impairment liability, and the use of environmental insurance in real estate transfers.
 He has successfully placed environmental insurance coverage on numerous contaminated properties throughout the Western U.S., including property transfers on Superfund sites.
 Collins is the immediate past chair of the Overlake Hospital Foundation Board.
 He also serves on the board of the Bellevue Chamber of Commerce.
 Collins earned a bachelor's degree from Montana State University in environmental sciences.

 Janine Florence, Trustee